 For my mug cake recipes, I microwave my mug cakes for about 1 minute and 45 seconds.
 If you use a deep mug, you may need to microwave an additional 20 seconds.

-The only bummer to a mug cake is they just aren't pretty.
+The only bummer about a mug cake is they just aren't pretty.
 If you need to make your mug cake look good, you can use a knife to make some simple cuts to make it more uniform.

 You can easily substitute jarred lemon juice for fresh lemon juice, but you won't have any fresh lemon zest if you use jarred.
 The rich lemon flavors will still shine through in the most delicious way!